 The tulip industry is gigantic in the Netherlends.
 They are grown to sell as bulbs or as cut flowers.
 The cut flowers are picked before they blossom.
 The bulb flowers are “topped” after the flowers bloom.
 In Dutch it’s called “Tulpen Koppen” and is necessary to ensure that the bulbs get as much nourishment as possible.
 Below is a link to see what it looks like.
 Prepare yourself for a shock.

 Garden Club member Anke Clews is from the little town of Hengelo in the Netherlands near the German border.
-Anke and her family attended many tulip festival parades and events where they often bought strings of tulips and decorate the hood of their car with them.
+Anke and her family attended many tulip festival parades and events where they often bought strings of tulips and decorated the hood of their car with them.
 These flowers came from the topped fields and thus had their moment to shine.
 When I visited Anke at her home in Grantham recently, I commented on the four gorgeous, red tulips in her front yard.
 Anke told me she doesn’t know where they came from.
 She didn’t plant them.
 Hmmm, I have lots of theories—all of them delightful.
-There is nothing like a little mystery—especially when it involves tulips.
+There is nothing like a little mystery—especially when it involves flowers.